loading

 Resource Identifiers, Or What’s In A URI?

-From the W3C’s document Cool URIs for the Semantic Web (which, by the authors request, must be retained as a work in progress document), there are two main requirements that relate to the way URIs must be used in relation to the Semantic Web:
+From the W3C’s document Cool URIs for the Semantic Web (which, by the authors’ request, must be retained as a work-in-progress document), two main requirements relating to the way URIs must be used about the Semantic Web:

 1. BE ON THE WEB